Anyone that knows me, knows that I am not the biggest user of colour in my work. As Rei Kawakubo said ‘I work in three shades of black’.

 For this post, I will be focusing on adding the mordant to the dye bath.

 Let me preface this by saying I am in no way an expert on natural dyeing.
 Yes, I have a degree in Textiles- but the need for careful measuring and weighing never stuck with me.
 I use my intuition more than anything – so if you are here for a strict recipe to follow, then I’m sorry to say you’ve come to the wrong place.
-Consider this more of an inspiration to try your own experimentations with dyeing!
+Consider this more of an inspiration to try your own experimentation with dyeing!

 What you will need: